phetsims/calculus-grapher/doc/implementation-notes.md

 ## Terminology

-* Graph - It consists of a coordinate plane with horizontal and vertical axes, with tick marks with optional grid lines. and tick labels.
+* Graph (Graph Area for core description) - It consists of a coordinate plane with horizontal and vertical axes, with tick marks with optional grid lines. and tick labels.
 A graph includes one or multiple curves which shows how a function behaves as its input (x) changes.
 * Original Graph - It refers to the graph that contains the f(x) function.
 It is the only graph whose curve(s) can be user manipulated.
 The original graph includes the original curve and, optionally, the predict curve.